vasveena/amazon-emr-ttt-workshop/docs/day1/smstudio/exercise.md

 ![sm - 6](images/sm-6.png)

-It will take a minute or so for the kernel to initialize.
+It will take a few minutes for the kernel to initialize.

+When you are in the second code block,

 Now, you can run the code blocks of the notebook.

-In the ln[2], uncomment the code block and replace j-xxxxxxxxxxxx with the cluster ID of "EMR-Spark-Hive-Presto" EMR cluster (obtained from EMR Web Console -> EMR-Spark-Hive-Presto -> Summary tab).
+"EMR-Spark-Hive-Presto" EMR cluster (obtained from EMR Web Console -> EMR-Spark-Hive-Presto -> Summary tab).